Walk a Mile in my Shoes

 The idea behind Walk a Mile in My Shoes is to encourage people to help to break down the stigmas associated with behavioral health—to take a look and walk in someone else’s shoes.
 Our hope is that, one day, behavioral health will have the same recognition and support as other common medical conditions such as heart disease or breast cancer.

-The 2017 Walk a Mile in My Shoes will be held Saturday, April 29 at Ozark Guidance, 2400 S 48th Street, Springdale
+The 2017 Walk a Mile in My Shoes will be held April 28-29 at the Springdale Holiday Inn, 1500 S 48th Street, Springdale

 - a SALE of new and nearly new shoes, handbags, accessories, and more

-- a RACE, 5K and family fun walk - register now
+- a RACE, 5K and 1 Mile family fun walk benefiting Ozark Guidance Therapeutic Foster Care - register now

 - a VIP PRESALE PARTY with access to the best selection of products the night before, along with great food and entertainment (Friday, April 28) - purchase tickets